-When scanning, the frequency of the cantilever produces a double-peaked resonance, as shown on the right.
-Decrease the driving amplitude of the probe by lowering the Amplitude scroll bar until the resonance peak sits below 2.5V.
+When scanning the frequency of the cantilever produces a double-peaked resonance, as shown on the right, decrease the driving amplitude of the probe by lowering the Amplitude scroll bar until the resonance peak sits below 2.5V.
 If the resonance is still saturated, the probe may have to be re-seated.

-5.7 False Feedback
+5.5 False Feedback

 In vibrating mode, the probe can go into false feedback, resulting in wispy, featureless images.
-False feedback is achieved when the probe is caught up in the surface contamination layer.
-This can be corrected by activating the tip approach function a second or third time, as well as by utilizing the advanced tip approach functions to jog the tip toward with surface (see section 6).
+False feedback is created when the probe is caught up in the surface contamination layer.
+This can be corrected by activating the tip approach function a second or third time, as well as by utilizing the advanced tip approach functions to jog the tip toward the surface (see section 6).

-5.5 Scanner at End of Z Range
+5.6 Scanner at End of Z Range

 When the Z ceramic expands or retracts to the end of its range while scanning, the image will suddenly lose contrast and appear flat.
-To solve this problem, redo tip approach so that the Z ceramic is in the center of its range (see section 4.6. j-k).
+To solve this problem, relocate the sample so that the area being scanned lies directly over the center of the z piezo, (the screw hole of the sample holder).
+Next, redo tip approach so that the Z ceramic is in the center of its range (see section 4.6. j-k).

-5.6 Defective Probe
+5.7 Defective Probe